Center for European Integration Studies: History

-Research

-The Center for European Integration Studies (ZEI) provides research on issues of European integration and the role of Europe.
-ZEI's research and teachings emphasise on governance and regulation in the EU, primarily in the fields of political science and law.

 Publications

 ZEI publishes ZEI Discussion Paper, Future of Europe Observer, and ZEI Insights.
 These publications deal with issues of governance and regulation in the European Union.
-ZEI also monitors the work of the European Union's institutions and publishes regular comments on progress or failure, including the ZEI Monitor.
-ZEI scholars also contribute regularly to national and international publications.
+The center also monitors the work of the European Union's institutions and publishes regular comments on progress or failure, including the ZEI Monitor.

 Nomos Publishing House (Baden-Baden) publishes the Schriften des Zentrum für Europäische Integrationsforschung, edited by ZEI Director Prof. Dr. Ludger Kühnhardt.
 In the field of jurisprudence dealing with network industries, communications and the respective European regulation legislation, ZEI Director Prof. Dr. Christian Koenig is Managing Editor of the journal series Network Economics & Law with Law and Economics Publishing House (Frankfurt / Main).
 Communication & Law ("K & R") is also published by Law and Economics Publishing House (Frankfurt / Main).

 Academics

 Since 1998, ZEI has offered a one-year post-graduate Master program taught in English, an interdisciplinary "Master of European Studies - Governance and Regulation".

 ZEI alumni also includes graduates from summer schools and the Master of European Regulation of Network Industries which were taught at ZEI in the past.
 The ZEI Academy in Comparative Regional Integration accompanied ZEI's research on global comparative regional integration studies.